 - 3. Double-click anywhere on the hyperlink part.
 The Attribute Settings window appears. - 4.
 Enter an anchor string and the URL of the link destination.
 If necessary, enter the description (tooltip) of the link destination.
 For details about the items in the Attribute Settings window, see 4.11.4 Items in the Attribute Settings window (hyperlink part in the guide area). - 5.
 Click the Update button.

 The character string you specified as the hyperlink appears.

-Start the Customer r database management system. - otan the customer i uatabase manayement system.
+Start the Custom r database management system. []]

 4.11.4 Items in the Attribute Settings window (hyperlink part in the guide area)